mwyvr/kid/README.md

 ## Package Comparisons

-`kid` was born out of a desire for a short, not-guessable, k-sortable unique ID.
+`kid` was born out of a desire for a short, k-sortable unique ID where global uniqueness or inter-process ID generation coordination is not required.
-`kid` is not designed to be globally unique.

 A comparison of a variety of ID generators: